ExeterBScDTS/ECM2429-api/README.md

 The term URLs is generally used where the scheme (network protocol) is HTTP or HTTPS in which case the ```authority``` is a network ```host``` and ```port``` (80 and 443 are the defaults).

+HTTP protocol consists of request and response messages.
+All modern programming languages have libraries that simplify the use of HTTP.
+In Python we typically use the ```requests``` library.

 ## HTTP verbs

 ## HTTP headers